Getting started

 - Your monitor to be up-and-running (or that it eventually makes a correct run somewhere)

-- The integrity and effective access restrictions of the trust-policy file
+- The integrity and effective access restrictions of the chosen trust policy